roboconf/roboconf.github.io/en/new/new-and-noteworthy-0.9.md

 ## Commands History

 Roboconf commands can be executed on-demand, through the REST API, or automatically, be it by the autonomic or by the scheduler.
-Commands executions are not traced in a history, giving details about the execution's result, what triggered the execution, when, etc.
+Commands executions are now traced in a history, giving details about the execution's result, what triggered the execution, when, etc.

 The history is global...